-In connection with the Private Placement, we entered into an amended and restated stockholders agreement, dated as of November 18, 2020, with the Providence Investor, Blumberg Capital, the Private Placement Investors and certain other stockholders of the Company (the "Old Stockholders Agreement").
-The Old Stockholders Agreement contained restrictions on the ability of the parties thereto to freely transfer shares of our common stock.
-The parties thereto also agreed to vote their shares of our common stock on certain matters presented to the stockholders, including in favor of all directors nominated by the board of directors for election.
-In addition, the Providence Investor was entitled under the Old Stockholders Agreement to nominate for election, fill vacancies and appoint at least six of eight members of the board of directors, any of which may in the Providence Investor's discretion be an independent director.
-The Providence Investor also had discretion to adjust the number of directors on the board, as well as certain consent rights.
-The Old Stockholders Agreement granted the parties thereto piggyback registration rights in connection with a registered offering of our common stock in which the Providence Investor participated (including this offering of our common stock).
+In connection with the Private Placement, we entered into an amended and restated stockholders agreement, dated as of November 18, 2020, with the Providence Investor, Blumberg Capital, the Private Placement Investors and certain other stockholders of the Company (the "Existing Stockholders Agreement").
+The Existing Stockholders Agreement contains restrictions on the ability of the parties thereto to freely transfer shares of our common stock.
+The parties thereto have also agreed to vote their shares of our common stock on certain matters presented to the stockholders, including in favor of all directors nominated by the board of directors for election.
+In addition, the Providence Investor is entitled under the Existing Stockholders Agreement to nominate for election, fill vacancies and appoint at least six of eight members of the board of directors, any of which may in the Providence Investor's discretion be an independent director.
+The Providence Investor also has discretion to adjust the number of directors on the board, as well as certain consent rights.
+The Existing Stockholders Agreement grants the parties thereto piggyback registration rights in connection with a registered offering of our common stock in which the Providence Investor participates (including this offering of our common stock).

-The Old Stockholders Agreement automatically terminated on the date the SEC declared effective the registration statement of which this prospectus forms a part and was replaced with a new stockholder's agreement (the "New Stockholder's Agreement") between the Company and the Providence Investor.
-The New Stockholder's Agreement governs the relationship between Providence and us following this offering, including matters related to our corporate governance, such as Board nomination rights and information rights.
-The New Stockholder's Agreement grants Providence the right to designate for nomination for election a number of Providence Designees equal to: (i) at least a majority of the total number of directors comprising our board of directors at such time as long as Providence owns at least 50% of the outstanding shares of our common stock; (ii) at least 40% of the total number of directors comprising our board of directors at such time as long as Providence owns at least 40% but less than 50% of the outstanding shares of our common stock; (iii) at least 30% of the total number of directors comprising our board of directors at such time as long as Providence owns at least 30% but less than 30% of the outstanding shares of our common stock; (iv) at least 20% of the total number of directors comprising our board of directors at such time as long as Providence owns at least 5% but less than 20% of the outstanding shares of our common stock; and (v) at least 5% of the total number of directors comprising our board of directors at such time as long as Providence owns at least 5% but less than 20% of the outstanding shares of our common stock.
-For purposes of calculating the number of Providence Designees that Providence is entitled to nominate pursuant to the formula outlined above, any fractional amounts would be rounded to the nearest whole number (but not below one so long as Providence owns at least 5% of the outstanding shares of our common stock) and the calculation would be made on a pro forma basis after takin
+The Existing Stockholders Agreement will automatically terminate on the date the SEC declares effective the registration statement of which this prospectus forms a part and will be replaced with a new stockholder's agreement (the "New Stockholder's Agreement") between the Company and the Providence Investor.
+The New Stockholder's Agreement will govern the relationship between Providence and us following this offering, including matters related to our corporate governance, such as Board nomination rights and information rights.
+The New Stockholder's Agreement will grant Providence the right to designate for nomination for election a number of Providence Designees equal to: (i) at least a majority of the total number of directors comprising our board of directors at such time as long as Providence owns at least 50% of the outstanding shares of our common stock; (ii) at least 40% of the total number of directors comprising our board of directors at such time as long as Providence owns at least 40% but less than 50% of the outstanding shares of our common stock; (iii) at least 30% of the outstanding shares of our common stock; (iv) at least 20% of the total number of directors at such time as long as Providence owns at least 20% but less than 40% of the outstanding shares of our common stock; and (v) at least 5% of the total number of directors comprising our board of directors at such time as long as Providence owns at least 5% but less than 20% of the outstanding shares of our common stock.
+For purposes of calculating the number of Providence Designees that Providence owns at least 5% of the outstanding shares of our common stock) and the calculation would be made on a pro forma basis after taking into account any increase in the size of our board of directors.